hamilton-cs/py-simple-audio/docs/capabilities.rst

 Python
 ######

-Python 3.7 and up is officially supported and wheels (with pre-built binaries) are available for Windows and macOS.
+Python 3.10-3.12 are officially supported and wheels (with pre-built binaries) are available for Windows and macOS.
 Earlier versions of Python may work as well when building the extension from source (as on Linux).